tokenbender/avataRL/BOOTSTRAPPING.md

 reference is a key aspect of the design, ensuring that the model effectively utilizes past predictions to inform future actions.

-even if i reduced the sample space to 65 characters i can't
+even if i reduced the sample space to 65 characters i can't really expect to visit over all of them per iteration so i deploy some tricks as i share here.

 ## eval
 for eval, we calculate perplexity and accuracy to assess model performance.